barumau/pandunia/eng/pandunia-eng.md

 ke poli di - how many?
 ke riti - how?
 ke sata - when?
+ke tipe - what kind of?
 ke xe - what thing?
-ke yang - what kind of?
 kecape - ketchup
 keci - polite
 keka - visitation (visit)